Go template that properly renders delimiters for a slice of structs

 I have no idea why, but for some reason I always have a hard time remembering the exact syntax for find when I want to prune some list of directories from a search.

 Let’s say that you want to execute a find in a directory where there are a lot of .git directories and you don’t want to search through the guts of the repo directories.
-With the following command we specify the prune predicate ahead of the search for → Continue reading “Pruning directories from find”
+With the following command we specify the prune predicate ahead of the search for any file that has ‘*.json’ in the file name.

 Using cut with a delimiter of any amount of whitespace